Anti-Oppression Training Reimagined

 For FY21, LVC had to return $40,000 in Placement fees for Volunteers who terminated their service year early.
 In spring 2021 some alumni voices demanded LVC permit Volunteer stays without Placement funding.
 And while LVC agreed to continue a renewed focus on flexibility, the cost is high.
 LVC is inviting alumni advocating for “Volunteer unfunded stays” to become lead donors, or sustaining monthly donors, to help keep Volunteers on board after Placement funding ends.

 LVC has employed solutions in the past, which continue on a case-by-case basis.
 Volunteers can seek out new funded Placement opportunities on their own; or choose one offered by LVC when an unmatched Placement exists in the city and is a good fit.
 Alternatively, LVC has offered “Placement Electives,” which are Volunteer-picked volunteering that keeps a Volunteer engaged on their own terms, without being funded by the nonprofit, while the Volunteer still receives LVC benefits (housing, stipend, health insurance, programming, etc.).
-When Volunteers are unable to find a funded Placement, LVC retains the expenses but loses the Placement fees which partially fund Volunteer participation.
+When Volunteers are unable to find a funded Placement, LVC carries the expenses but loses the Placement fees which fund Volunteer participation.

 As staff continue to find creative ways of keeping Volunteers engaged while also sustaining the financial health of the organization, alumni advocating for unfunded Volunteer Stays are encouraged to 1) become lead donors funding Volunteer stays; and 2) become substantial sustaining monthly donors to reverse individual giving declines that further erode LVC’s ability to offer services without Placement funding support.